teivah/100-go-mistakes/README.md

 ![](banner.png)

-_100 Go Mistakes and How to Avoid Them_ shows you how to replace common programming problems in Go with idiomatic, expressive code.
-In it, you’ll explore dozens of interesting examples and case studies as you learn to spot mistakes that might appear in your own applications.
+If you're a Go developer looking to improve your skills, this book is for you.
+With a focus on practical examples, _100 Go Mistakes and How to Avoid Them_ covers a wide range of topics from concurrency and error handling to testing and code organization.
+You'll learn to write more idiomatic, efficient, and maintainable code and become a proficient Go developer.

 > This should be the required reading for all Golang developers before they touch code in Production...
 It's the Golang equivalent of the legendary 'Effective Java' by Joshua Bloch.